Control of reactive collisions by quantum interference: Results and analysis

 The function $f(k) = (1 + k^2|\tilde{a}|^2 + 2k\beta)^{-1} $ establishes the unitarity limit for the scattering rates.
-So far, we have discussed inelastic scattering in 3D.
-However, since our clouds have the shape of thin pancakes, we are in a 2D regime.
-Since the vdW length is much smaller than the thickness of the pancakes, the collisions are microscopically 3D and described by the 3D complex scattering length, but in addition, one has to use 2D scattering functions.
-This has two effects.
+So far, we have discussed inelastic scattering in three dimensions.
+However, because our atomic and molecular clouds had the shape of thin pancakes, we were in a 2D regime.
+Because the vdW length was much smaller than the thickness of the pancakes, the collisions were microscopically 3D and described by the 3D complex scattering length, but additionally, one had to use 2D scattering functions, leading to two effects.
 First, there is a logarithmic correction of the scattering length.
-For harmonic axial confinement with frequency $\omega_{ax}$, the correction factor is $l {=}|(1 {+} (\tilde{a}/\sqrt{\pi}l_o)\text{ln}(B\hbar\omega_{ax}/\pi k_B T))|^{-2}$ where $B{\approx}0.915$, and $l_o=\sqrt{\hbar/\mu\omega_{ax}}$ is the associated oscillator length \cite{dima_2d,ijj_2d}.
-Since Na and NaLi have different axial confinement frequencies $\omega_i$ and masses $m_i$, we use $\omega_{\text{ax}} = \mu(\omega_{\text{Na}}/m_{\text{Na}}+\omega_{\text{NaLi}}/m_{\text{NaLi}})$\footnote{Although the relative motion is no longer a simple harmonic oscillator, the expression for $\omega_{\text{ax}}$ provides the correct kinetic energy $\hbar \omega_{\text{ax}}/4$ of the relative motion.}.
+For harmonic axial confinement with frequency $\omega_{ax}$, the correction factor is $l {=}|(1 {+} (\tilde{a}/\sqrt{\pi}l_o)\text{ln}(B\hbar\omega_{ax}/\pi k_B T))|^{-2}$ where $B{\approx}0.915$, and $l_o{=}\sqrt{\hbar/\mu\omega_{ax}}$ is the associated oscillator length \cite{dima_2d,ijj_2d}.
+Because Na and NaLi have different axial confinement frequencies $\omega_{i}$ and masses $m_i$, we used $\omega_{\text{ax}} = \mu(\omega_{\text{Na}}/m_{\text{Na}}+\omega_{\text{NaLi}}/m_{\text{NaLi}})$\cite{Note1}.
 The correction factor $l$ is large only at extremely low temperatures and near confinement-induced resonances \cite{dima_2d,ijj_2d}.
-In our case, it provides a small shift of the peak loss by ${\sim} 0.3\; \text{G}$.
-The second modification due to the 2D nature of the confinement is in the saturation factor, $f(k)$: In three dimensions, $k$ is obtained from the thermal energy, whereas in 2D, it is obtained from $2\pi$ times the relative kinetic energy of the zero-point motion, $k {=} \sqrt{\pi}/l_o$.
-The factor of $2 \pi$ is a reminder that 2D dynamics cannot be fully captured by adding the zero-point energy to the thermal energy.
+In our case, it provided a small shift of the peak loss by ${\sim} 0.3\; \text{G}$.
+The second modification resulting from the 2D nature of the confinement is in the saturation factor, $f(k)$: In three dimensions, $k$ is obtained from the thermal energy, whereas in two dimensions it is obtained from $2\pi$ times the relative kinetic energy of the zero-point motion, $k{=}\sqrt{\pi}/l_o$.
+The factor of $2\pi$ is a reminder that 2D dynamics cannot be fully captured by adding the zero-point energy to the thermal energy.

-Our density calibration uses the loss rate for collisions in a Na${+}$NaLi mixture in a non-stretched spin state, which occurs at the universal rate (see supplemental text).
-The universal rate is expressed by the imaginary part of the scattering length $\beta {=} \bar{a}$.
-When we take the ratio $r(B)$ of the observed loss rate to the loss rate measured for the calibration, we obtain:
+Our density calibration used the loss rate for collisions in a Na${+}$ NaLi mixture in a nonstretched spin state (see the “Experimental protocol” section).
+The loss rate is expressed by the imaginary part of the scattering length, $\beta$, and for the universal rate, $\beta {=} \bar{a}$.